ganeti/ganeti/doc/design-2.0.rst

 create and import scripts are supposed to format/initialise the given block devices and install the correct instance data.
 The export script is supposed to export instance data to stdout in a format understandable by the the import script.
-The data will be compressed by ganeti, so no compression should be done.
+The data will be compressed by Ganeti, so no compression should be done.
 The rename script should only modify the instance's knowledge of what its name is.